 ECSS-E-ST-60-20_0920052

-The supplier shall identify the worst case projection in BRF of the value de-fined in 5.4dbullet d.
+The supplier shall identify the worst case projection in BRF of the value de-fined in 5.4d.

 Different angular accelerations can be specified with associated required performance.

 ECSS-E-ST-60-20_0920053

 For multiple head configuration the worst case conditions of angular rate and stray light of each optical head shall be discussed and agreed between supplier and customer.